-The bill would make minor revisions to the definition of "qualified interpreter."
-The bill would also grant rule-making authority to the Division of Deaf and Hard of Hearing (DDHH).
+Senate Bill 25 would grant rule-making authority to the Division of Deaf and Hard of Hearing (DDHH).
 With the ability to promulgate rules, the DDHH will be more effective in administering and enforcing provisions of the Deaf Persons' Interpreters Act.

 The bill would also create a criminal penalty for any person posing as a qualified interpreter without the necessary credentials or DDHH approval.
 In light of the physical, mental, legal, and financial harm to a deaf or deaf-blind person that can arise from inaccurate translations, a person who would deliberately mislead an appointing authority or deaf person as to his or her own qualifications should face consequences.
-Similarly, an appointing authority who failed to appoint a qualified interpreter as required in the act, or who appointed an interpreter who was not certified or approved by the DDHH would face a criminal fine.
+Similarly, an appointing authority who deliberately failed to appoint a qualified interpreter as required in the act, or who appointed an interpreter who was not certified or approved by the DDHH, would face a significant civil fine between \$1,000 and \$10,000.

-The overall impact of the bill would be to strengthen the intent of both state and federal law in providing equal access to goods and services by providing an equal level of communication between deaf and deaf-blind persons and providers of goods and services.
+The overall impact of Senate Bill 25 and House Bill 4208 will be to strengthen the intent of both state and federal law in providing equal access to goods and services by providing an equal level of communication between deaf and deaf-blind persons and those who provide the goods and services.